Improved Bounds for Uniform Hypergraphs without Property B: Improved Lower Bound for

-We obtain from Lemma \ref{lem:goldberg} that $m(5) \geq 28$ and improve this to $m(5) \geq 29$ using the following lemma.
+Lemma \ref{lem:goldberg} implies that $m(5) \geq 28$, which is obtained when $x=23$.
+We improve this to $m(5) \geq 29$ using the following lemma.
 The first three cases of the proof for this improved lower bound are the same as the ones used in the proof above.
 We use Lemma \ref{lem:radhakrishnan_srini} to improve Case 4 of the proof.

 \begin{lemma}\cite{radhakrishnan2000improved} Consider a positive integer $\gamma$ and a fraction $p \in [0, 1]$.
 Any \nuniform\ \hg\ \hgnot\ satisfying $\card{\{ \{e_1, e_2\} : e_1, e_2 \in E,\ \card{e_1 \cap e_2} = 1 \}} \leq \gamma$ is properly \twocolor\ if $2^{-n+1} (1 - p)^n \card{E} + 4 \gamma \big( 2^{-2n+1} p \int_0^1 (1 - (xp)^2)^{n-1} \mathrm{d}x \big) < 1$. \end{lemma}